kcsph/Project-Luther/README.md

 The 'Month Genre Density' has a statistically significant (p>0.05) effect on domestic box office gross sales, of ~US$4-5 million.
 Metis recommends Luther management evaluate if a potential loss of US$5 million by releasing on schedule would materially affect their financial capacity to repay the debt.

 ##Next Steps
-1. Do exploratory data anlysis to: (1) adjust data filters, (2) check correlation and pair plots for directional relationship and fucntional forms
-2. Refine model
+1. Revisit data filters
+2. Do a bit more exploratory data analysis
+3. Try different functional forms
-3. If there's time, explore other uses of the model (prediction)
+4. If there's time, explore other uses of the model (prediction)